MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/software-update-point-ssl.md

 ## Prerequisites

-This tutorial covers the most common method to obtain a certificate for use with IIS.
+This tutorial covers the most common method to obtain a certificate for use with Internet Information Services (IIS).
 Whichever method your organization uses, ensure that the certificate meets the [PKI certificate requirements](../../core/plan-design/network/pki-certificate-requirements.md) for a Configuration Manager software update point.
 As with any certificate, the certificate authority must be trusted by devices communicating with the WSUS server.

 - A WSUS server with the software update point role installed
 - One of the two following options: